 - Planting - potatoes, tomatoes, spinach, beans, courgettes, kale, beans, sweetcorn, cucumbers, silverbeet...

-There's really nothing better (tastier, fresher, crisper and more nutritious!) then harvesting your own produce and taking it straight ito the kitchen, after what may sometimes be months (!) of tending to and watching it grow.
+There's really nothing better (tastier, fresher, crisper and more nutritious!) then harvesting your own produce and taking it straight into the kitchen, after what may sometimes be months (!) of tending to and watching it grow.
 Growing your own food is a wonderful vehicle for fostering a deeper appreciation and love for fruits and veggies - at least it has been for me.
-Here's some of our favourites we've been harvesting:
+Here are some of our favourites we've been harvesting:

 - Cabbages (red, savoy and green) - great in big colourful slaws, tossed with grated carrot and red onion.
 For a zingy slaw use vinegar to dress, or for a creamy slaw a high-quality mayonnaise.